IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 Refresh tokens allow requesting new access tokens without user interaction.
 Every time the client refreshes a token it needs to make an
 (authenticated) back-channel call to IdentityServer.
 This allows checking if the refresh token is still valid, or has been revoked in the meantime.

-Refresh tokens are supported in hybrid, authorization code and resource owner password flows.
+Refresh tokens are supported in hybrid, authorization code, device flow and resource owner password flows.
 To request a refresh token, the client needs to include the ``offline_access`` scope in the token request (and must be authorized to request for that scope).

 Extension grants